andresteingress/gript/README.md

 gript
 =====

-ZSH Wrapper for Executing Groovy Functions and Aliases
+A ZSH Wrapper for Groovy files providing aliases and functions to be used at the command-line.
+Attempts to make working with ZSH groovier.

 CURRENTLY UNDER HEAVY DEVELOPMENT!